harshit37/Reddit_Flair_Detector/README.md

 ### 5.Building A web Application

-For front-end, Angular 7 is used.
+For frontend, Angular 7 is used.
 To setup the local dev environment refer to [README.md](https://github.com/harshit37/Reddit_Flair_Detector/blob/master/frontend_angular/README.md)

-Run "npm install" to install all the modules listed as dependencies in package.json
+Run "npm install" to install all the modules listed as dependencies in package.json After installing the dependencies walkthrough the code given [here](https://github.com/harshit37/Reddit_Flair_Detector/tree/master/frontend_angular)

 For Backend, Flask is used which is a micro web framework.
 For installing all the backend dependencies refer [here](https://github.com/harshit37/Reddit_Flair_Detector/tree/master/backend_flask/requirements.txt)
+After installing the dependencies walkthrough the code given [here](https://github.com/harshit37/Reddit_Flair_Detector/tree/master/backend_flask)

 @cross_origin() decorator is used to allow Cross-origin resource sharing (CORS) which is used in [main.py](https://github.com/harshit37/Reddit_Flair_Detector/blob/master/backend_flask/app/main.py)